 High school classes taken during middle school will be counted as high school credit toward graduation and will also be computed into the high school grade point average.

 Graduation requirements for special education students will be in accordance with the prescribed course of study as described in their Individualized Education Program (IEP).
-In accordance with state standards, beginning with the graduating class of 2022, graduation requirements for special education students will include successful completion of four years of English, three years of math, three years of social studies, and three years of science.
+In accordance with state standards, graduation requirements for special education students will include successful completion of four years of English, three years of math, three years of social studies and three years of science.
 Prior to the student’s graduation, the IEP team shall determine that the graduation requirements have been met.
 Upon successful completion of the prescribed courses of study, students with disabilities will enjoy the same ceremonial activities as any other student.